-Left hearing aid (blue marking)
+Left hearing aid (blue marking on the receiver)

-Right hearing aid (red marking)
+Right hearing aid (red marking on the receiver)

-CAUTION: If you have two hearing aids, they may be programmed differently.
+CAUTION: If you have two hearing aids, they may each be programmed differently.
 Do not swap them as this could damage your hearing.

-Your hearing aids are colour-coded.
+Your hearing aids are color-coded.
 Left = blue.
 Right = red.

-If your hearing aids are not colour coded, ask your hearing care professional to add colour coding.
+If your hearing aids are not color coded, ask your hearing care professional to add color coding.